waldrain/waldrain.github.io/pv.md

 ## Systems

-We currently have up and running or are working on several separate small PV systems:
+We are working with several separate small PV systems:

+- [PVB](#pvb) 800Wp balkonkraftwerk on the bottom half of the south-facing balcony roof: Absaar 800W Balkonwechselrichter + 2 x 410Wp
 - PVM 2400Wp &ndash; offgrid east-, south- and vertical-facing panels with a 4.8 kWh 24V battery and three separate chargers
 - [PVN](#pvn) 900Wp &ndash; grid-linked system at the north end of the house; 4x275W [Replus 250](#replus-250-microinverter) microinverters, each fed by 3x75W used [Wuerth](#wuerth) panels
 - [PVS](#pvs) 900Wp &ndash; 3-phase grid-linked system on the south border wood stack; 3x300W [SG300W](#sg300w-microinverter) microinverters, each fed by 4x75W used [Wuerth](#wuerth) panels